CasperMcTavish/plansim/README.txt

 Contains the peri and apoapsis of all planets and Halley's comet around the Sun.
 Units used: Km

+c) energy.txt

+Contains the total energy of the system at each timestep in a list Units used: 1.3996E-4 Joules and days.

 ***Note: Both apoperifile and time_periodfile have additional accounts to the time period and apo- and periapsis of the moon around EARTH.